Being Different

 Being Different: An Indian Challenge to Western Universalism is a 2011 book by Rajiv Malhotra, an Indian-American author, philanthropist and public speaker, published by HarperCollins.
-The book reverts the gaze of the western cultures on India, repositioning India from being the observed to the observer, by looking at the West from a Dharmic point of view.
+The book attempts to study Western cultures from the vantage point of Indian philosophy, specifically through what he refers to as “traditional dharmic approach.”

+The primary objective of this book is to challenge the postulations of Western societies on the Indic civilization.